BPCI-Robotics/notebook-24-25/notebook.md

 {{diagram_drivebase_adjustment.png|1.0}}

+### Color sorting
+One strategy that many teams implemented was using a color sensor to detect what color the donuts were, and handle them accordingly.
+We also tried to do something like this, but we did not have a color sensor.
+So, instead, we used the color sensor.
+The color sensor can be imprecise, and it's not designed to work at short range.
+Nevertheless, it was better than nothing.
+The way it works is that it captures both the red signal and blue signal, figures out which one is present, and then measures the size of the donut.
+If the donut is not filling a substantial area of the sensor, it is probably on the field, rather than on the donut elevator.
+This worked, but there was no time to implement this.

 ### Autonomous control
 To control the autonomous period, we simply copied the code we used at the last competition, and made a few small changes.
 It is simply instructing the drivetrain to move certain distances and turn certain amounts.
 There are also wait statements to ensure that the robot stabilizes before doing anything.
 This makes the positions of the robot more predictable, making the autonomous overall more consistent.
 It was pretty consistent, and won us a few matches.
 We never did autonomous skills.

 ## Strategy
 We never strictly strategized through the games, we simply did what we felt was right.
 The important thing to consider is that matches have very limited time, so time must be used wisely.

 So when we were in the audience, we would instruct the driver on what the best use of time was at the current moment.

+## {{TODO}} (After February Competition) or (Provincials)